mlutton/Amazon-ATDD-Kata/README.md

 <pre>
 Scenario: Searching For Invalid Products
-	Given I’m on Amazon's homepage
+	Given I am on the Amazon Homepage
 	When I search for an invalid product
 	Then I should receive a message stating no products were returned
 </pre>